Goopy saw the water rising

-(The Goopy Ghost at Thanksgiving)
+The Goopy Ghost at Thanksgiving)

-It's not necessary to become ghosts for unknown writers to rise like stars using ghosting ideas that are sure to make ghostwriters proud to be ghostwriting.
+It's not necessary to become ghosts for unknown writers to rise like stars.
+Using ghosting ideas from the Goopy Ghost are sure to make ghostwriters proud and successful at ghostwriting.

-Ghosting Ideas Can Help Unknown Writers Rise Like Stars.
-It may be helpful for a new, unknown writer to turn written work into ghostwriting for someone celebrated to carry forward.
+Ghosting ideas can help innovators rise like stars.
+It can be helpful for ground-breaking writers to turn written work into ghostwriting for someone celebrated to carry forward.
 Ghostwriters receive immediate payment.

 Few book writers find paying readership.
 For crowds of creators, publishing means self-publishing or no publishing.
-The passion for one's own work may quickly fade if it generates little readership or income.
+The passion for one's own work quickly fades when little readership or income results.

 Once a work is published, writers are authors by definition.
 They may feel otherwise.
 After paying to publish, they wait for unlikely royalties from speculative sales.
 Earnings may not materialize.

 The future of digital components is uncertain.
-There is financial power behind celebrities.
-They can pay for technological innovation.
-They hire experts for revolutionary advertising, apps and websites.
+There is financial clout behind celebrities.
+They can afford the latest technological innovations.
+They can hire experts for revolutionary advertising, apps and websites.

 Ghostwriting pays real money for book drafting.
 Payment for a complete manuscript ranges from $10,000 to $25,000, and up.
-Readers have another opportunity to perpetuate their loyalties to their favorites.
+Readers receive another opportunity to perpetuate their loyalties to their favorites.
+Everyone wins.

-New and unknown writers often find it hard to gain traction for their work.
-Selling scripted work to a celebrity may move unknown content forward.
-An existing franchise may be syndicated for the advantage of many.
+New arrivals often find it hard to gain traction for unseasoned work.
+Selling scripted work to a celebrity may move visionary content forward.
+An existing franchise may be syndicated to the advantage of the many.

-If the ghostwriting venture is highly successful, credit and additional income may go to the ghostwriters.
-Percentages of a star's royalties beat income splits that add up to zero.
+Successful ghostwriting ventures may send credit and additional income to the ghostwriters.
+Percentages of a star's royalties beat disappointing income splits between amateurs in which revenues rarely meet costs.

 Co-writing may be the best opportunity to sell past, present and future content.
 It is easy for celebrities to build great fanfare for material.
 Rise like stars with their history, ranking and following.

 Claustrophobic isolation is not healthy.
-Ideas may thrive with collaboration.
+Innovative perspectives often thrive with collaboration.
 There is nothing ghastly about ghostwriting.
 It is not plagiarism.
 It is a legal, common and paying creative job.

 Many musicians adopt lyrics from other songwriters.
-It is efficient, cost-effective and profitable to buy outside ideas.
+It is efficient, cost-effective and profitable to buy outside insights.
 These are readily added to celebrated platforms.
 There is loyal relationship with the audience.